10 Best Tax Haven Countries in 2025

 Tip: Our guide gives a detailed insight into Hong Kong’s tax systems and rates.

-Setting up a company in Hong Kong is generally straightforward, with efficient government processes and various incorporation services offering professional assistance.
+Setting up a company in Hong Kong is generally straightforward, with regulatory steps including business registration and tax registration.
+There are also various incorporation services offering professional assistance that can help you set up a company 100% online, such as Statrys.

 Costs